Black cohosh benefits

 While not as well-researched as menopause, here's what the science says about other women's health conditions and black cohosh:

 • PMS and PMDD.
 Herbalists have used black cohosh for years to support symptoms of PMS or PMDD like cramps, headaches, breast tenderness, and mood changes.
 There aren't many studies to support it, but it may help because of the impacts on neurotransmitters and pain regulation mentioned above.
-One study found that when black cohosh was combined with dong quai and soy (two other hormone supporting botanicals), it could help reduce migraine frequency.
+One study18 found that when black cohosh was combined with dong quai and soy (two other hormone supporting botanicals), it could help reduce migraine frequency.

 • Polycystic ovarian syndrome (PCOS).
 Black cohosh may help with ovulation and, as a result, help support fertility associated with PCOS.
-A small study on women with PCOS found that black cohosh could positively impact hormone levels (LH and progesterone) and ratios and increase endometrial thickness to support ovulation even better than a fertility-supporting medication.
-It may also help women with PCOS get pregnant when combined with fertility medication.
+A small study19 on women with PCOS found that black cohosh could positively impact hormone levels (LH and progesterone) and ratios and increase endometrial thickness to support ovulation even better than a fertility-supporting medication.
+It may also help women with PCOS get pregnant20 when combined with fertility medication.

 • Fertility.
-In addition to the studies explicitly looking at black cohosh and fertility for women with PCOS, a few studies also found that adding black cohosh to Clomid improved the chance of getting pregnant for women with unexplained fertility.
+In addition to the studies explicitly looking at black cohosh and fertility for women with PCOS, a few studies21 also found that adding black cohosh to Clomid improved the chance of getting pregnant for women with unexplained fertility.
 More research is needed before making more extensive claims about black cohosh and fertility.

 • Fibroids.
 The root cause of fibroids isn't attributable to one thing, but hormone imbalance is a likely root cause for many women.
 Since black cohosh may support estrogen levels in your body, it could also help with fibroids.
-While more research is needed, one study found that black cohosh helped shrink uterine fibroids by 30%.
+While more research is needed, one study22 found that black cohosh helped shrink uterine fibroids by 30%.
 In contrast, fibroids grew larger in the group of women taking hormone therapy in this study.

 While black cohosh may be a part of your hormone-balancing plan, you can bring your hormones back into balance starting now with our free hormone starter kit.
 We make it easy with a seven-day meal plan, recipes, and all the info you need to start your journey.